jellyfin/jellyfin.org/docs/general/post-install/transcoding/hardware-acceleration/known-issues.md

     - Issue: [https://github.com/jellyfin/jellyfin/issues/11380](https://github.com/jellyfin/jellyfin/issues/11380)
     - Ubuntu bug: [https://bugs.launchpad.net/ubuntu/+source/linux/+bug/2072755](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/2072755)

+13. Intel Compute-Runtime versions starting at 25.18.33578.6 are broken for certain GPUs, the issue has been verified on [Alchemist](https://en.wikipedia.org/wiki/Intel_Arc#Alchemist) series GPUs.
+If you are using one of these models it will be beneficial to install the latest known working version of 25.13.33276.16 until the [issue](https://github.com/intel/compute-runtime/issues/831) is fixed.

 ## Nvidia

 Consumer targeted [Geforce and some entry-level Quadro](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new) cards have an artificial limit on the number of concurrent NVENC encoding sessions.
 This restriction can be circumvented by applying an [unofficial patch](https://github.com/keylase/nvidia-patch) to the NVIDIA Linux and Windows driver.